wbamberg/idl-reference/docs/nsISAXErrorHandler.md

 messages: in fact, SAX parsers are free to stop reporting any
 other events once this method has been invoked.

-@param locator The locator object for the error (may be null).
-@param error The error message.

 #### Parameters ####